Welcome to Wopular's coverage of Middle East, Wars.

-Middle East, Wars that have been featured on main sections
+Middle East, Wars | featured news

 Army Staff Sgt.
 Calvin Gibbs has been sentenced to life in military prison with eligibility for parole in 10 years.
 A military court-martial Thursday found Gibbs guilty of murdering three Afghan civilians, illegally cutting off pieces of their corpses to keep as "souvenirs" and planting weapons to make the men appear as if they were Taliban fighters killed in legitimate firefights.